trufflesuite/truffle/packages/truffle-core/docs/getting_started/deploy.md

 # Custom Deployment

 You can extend Truffle's deployment capabilities if you have custom deployment requirements or you'd like to run a script after every deploy.
-See the [advanced deployment configuration](/advanced/deployment_options) section for more details.
+See the [after_deploy](/advanced/configuration/#after_deploy) configuration option for more details.